rhodeislandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The issuing authority’s Seal or Stamp.

 Marriages in Rhode Island are recorded in various documents and through various governmental agencies.
-The type of marriage record is usually determined by the type of information it contains.
+They are a type of civil record created by local authorities, such as city or town clerks, to officially document marriages and related life events.
+The type of marriage record is usually determined by the kind of information it contains.
 Marriage Records and Marriage Licenses are the two most important records for a valid marriage in Rhode Island.
 The Marriage License is obtained before the wedding, while the Marriage Certificate is issued after a successful wedding ceremony.
+These records contain essential marriage information such as names, dates, and locations.
 These two records are maintained by the City or Town Clerk where the marriage license was obtained.

-A marriage certificate is a document that proves a marriage was properly conducted and is certified.
+A marriage certificate is an official certificate issued by the state that proves a marriage was properly conducted and is certified.
 The document is issued to the couple after conducting a successful marriage ceremony as evidence of state recognition of their union.
-You can get specific details about the marriage from the document, such as the couple's name, the location and date of the marriage, the marriage license number, names of witnesses and the officiant, and the issuing authority’s Stamp or Seal.
+Individuals can request a certified copy of a marriage certificate for legal purposes, such as name changes or proof of marital status.
+To obtain a copy, you may need to submit a request either in person at a government office or in writing by mail, providing the necessary information and paying any required fees.
+You can get specific details about the marriage from the document, such as the couple’s name, the location and date of the marriage, the marriage license number, names of witnesses and the officiant, and the issuing authority’s Stamp or Seal.
 Rhode Island residents can obtain a marriage certificate following a wedding ceremony.
 The wedding officiant must sign and return the Certificate to the Department of Health for safekeeping.

-A marriage license is a legal document obtained from the state for authority to get married.
+A marriage license is a legal document obtained from the state for the authority to get married.
 Residents of Rhode Island must obtain a marriage license before they can conduct a valid wedding ceremony.
-The City or Town Clerk where either couple resides or where the wedding will take place is in charge of issuing marriage licenses.
-This document contains the couples' names, the license’s issuance and expiration date, and the intended marriage location.
-Rhode Island marriage licenses are obtainable when these requirements are met by the couples:
+The City or Town Clerk, specifically the county clerk, is responsible for recording and managing marriage documentation, including issuing marriage licenses and maintaining official records.
+This document contains the couple’s names, the license’s issuance and expiration date, and the intended marriage location.
+Rhode Island marriage licenses are obtainable when the couple meets these requirements:

-• Age requirement of 18 years to marry without consent or 16-17 years to marry with written consent from a legal gaurdian or parent.
-Under 16 registrants can get marries with parental consent and judicial approval.
+• The age requirement is 18 to marry without consent and 16-17 to marry with written consent from a legal guardian or parent.
+Under-16 registrants can get married with parental consent and judicial approval.

 • The marriage will be conducted within three months of obtaining the license, after which it expires.

-• The marriage officiant must be an authorized individual such as a judge, ordained clergy member, or a justice of the peace.
+• The marriage officiant must be an authorized person, such as a judge, ordained clergy member, or justice of the peace.

 Are Rhode Island Marriage Records Public?